padogrid/bundle-snappydata-template/README.md

 ## 3.4.
 README_HEADER.md

 Enter a short description of your bundle in the `README_HEADER.md` file.
-This file content is displayed when you execute the `show_bundle -header` command.
+This file content is displayed when you execute the `show_bundle -header` command. **Note that this file is optional.** If it does not exist, then the first paragraph of the `README.md` file is used instead.

 ## 3.5.
 READEME.md (this file)